canonical-web-and-design/practices/workflow/deploy.md

  * Create a [New Item](https://jenkins.canonical.com/webteam/view/all/newJob):
    * Item name: *deploy-to-<PRODUCTION_DNS>*
-   * Copy from (at the bottom the page): *deploy-to-design.ubuntu.com*
+   * Copy from (at the bottom of the page): *deploy-to-design.ubuntu.com*
  * Change those parameters on the configuration page:
    * *Build*: Update the script with the rights values
  * Save

 #### Jobs examples

 These examples are from the design.ubuntu.com project.
-Please adapt the sripts before using them:
+Please adapt the scripts before using them:

 ##### Staging